Skip to content

 red pepper

 I never imagined marrying a man who doesn’t like tomatoes or cucumbers.
 The good news?
 I get to eat them off of his salad in restaurants.
 The bad news?
 His salads are a little lame.
 Needless to say, when red pepper season rolls around, we get pretty excited.
+He loves red peppers in pizza stuffed peppers, sheet pan sausage and peppers and roasted in the oven with asparagus.
 An excellent source of Vitamins A and C, potassium and dietary fiber, we love adding red peppers to anything and everything all year round.
 Less bitter than green peppers, they are extremely versatile and add a delicious, sweet and crunchy texture to pastas, salads, stir-fries, soups and more.

 Red pepper season is in full swing which means we buy 5-6 peppers a week to roast, grill, stuff or simply dip into hummus.
 Today I am sharing a new twist on a classic: Stuffed Peppers with Beef and Bulgur Wheat.
 Growing up, my mom always served bulgur wheat in lieu of white rice so making the swap was a given.
 By bulking up the beef with fluffy bulgur wheat and loads of fresh veggies, these stuffed peppers will leave you full and happy.